 Get more organized.

 I’m finally going to check out the latest tackle box designs and fishing-rod socks.
-Also remember to ensure your fishing-get-away kit includes sunscreen, insect repellent, water and a personal floatation device if you are boating.
+Also remember to ensure your fishing-get-away kit includes sunscreen, insect repellent, water and a personal flotation device if you are boating.
 Finally, don’t forget to leave a float plan with someone who knows when you should be back.

 Try something new on the water.